Connect with us

 How can this happen?

-Its actually very easy and very common if you do not change the default password to access the settings on a device.
-Most Internet-enabled baby monitors, or any webcams and security cameras for that matter allow access via the Internet.
+It’s straightforward and widespread if you do not change the default password to access the settings on a device.
+Most Internet-enabled baby monitors, webcams, and security cameras allow access via the Internet.

-But how can they find your baby monitor, webcam, security camera on the Internet?
+But how can they find your baby monitor, webcam, or security camera online?

 Easy!